Professor Leslie Ann Goldberg

 Senior Research Fellow and Professor of Computer Science

-Leslie Ann Goldberg is a Senior Research Fellow at St Edmund Hall and a Professor in the Department of Computer Science.
+Leslie Ann Goldberg is a Senior Research Fellow at St Edmund Hall and Head of the Department of Computer Science.
+She is the head of the Algorithms and Complexity Theory Research Theme.
 Her research is in the mathematical foundations of the subject.

 Leslie works primarily in the area of computational complexity, where the aim is to discover which computational problems are feasible, which are inherently infeasible, and how the parameters of these problems influence feasibility.